mjordan/bagit_indexer/README.md

 - [x] Add the ability to index specific content files within the Bags, to assist in discovery and management
 - [ ] Develop a desktop or web-based app that performs functions similar to this command-line tool
 - [ ] Use Apache Tika to extract content from files for indexing
+- [ ] For Bags that are updated, moved, remaned, or deleted, commit the Elasticsearch document to a Git repository in order to preserve it, noting the commit's SHA1 hash in the new document.

 ## System requirements and installation